Thank you for reading our post, please rate this article at the end.

 Why It Made The List

-At 5.6 oz with 63 pieces of gear, this is the best light fishing kit you can buy.
-Kits in this weight class rarely have as many hooks or as much fishing line as this one, and treble hooks and a wide variety of lures make this kit super versatile.
-It’s designed for freshwater fishing, but the line and leaders are heavy enough for saltwater if you add some heavier weights to it.
+This is the best light fishing kit at 5.6 oz with 63 pieces of gear.
+Kits in this weight class rarely have as many hooks or fishing lines as this one, and the inclusion of treble hooks and a wide variety of lures makes this kit exceptionally versatile.
+It’s designed for freshwater fishing, but the line and leaders are heavy enough for saltwater if you add some heavier weights.

-The gear is also very high-quality, so you know it won’t let you down in the field.
+The gear is also of very high quality, so you can be assured it won’t disappoint you in the field.

 Best Feature